dotnet/sdk/README.md

 | `dotnet format --include 'test/Utilities/*.cs' --folder`         | With single quotes, formats the files expanded from built-in glob expansion.
 A single file pattern is fed to formatter, which gets expanded internally.
 Also applies to `--exclude` option. |
 | `ls tests/Utilities/*.cs \| dotnet format --include - --folder`  | Formats the list of files redirected from pipeline via standard input.
 Formatter will iterate over `Console.In` to read the list of files.
 Also applies to `--exclude` option. |

-#### How to install Development Builds
+### How to install Development Builds

 Development builds of `dotnet-format` are being hosted on Azure Packages.

-You can visit the [dotnet-format Azure Packages page](https://dev.azure.com/dnceng/public/_packaging?_a=package&feed=dotnet8&view=versions&package=dotnet-format&protocolType=NuGet).
+Note: After installing .NET 6 Preview 7 SDK or higher you will need to run the dotnet-format global tool by invoking `dotnet-format`.
+Invoking `dotnet format` will invoke the SDK's copy of dotnet-format.

+#### Installing the latest build

 You can install the latest build of the tool using the following command.